jankner/meta-report/report.md

 Shallow embeddings are simpler and more efficient than deep embeddings, so it's a good choice if there is an obvious semantics for the language.
-The advantage to using a deep embedding is that it's easier to add run functions to and language and to do optimizations or other transformations.
+The advantage to using a deep embedding is that it's easier to add run functions to the language and to do optimizations or other transformations.

 meta-repa uses both shallow and deep embedding.
 It has a core language